 Apparently co-written by Stevens with the hit factory who later worked with PET SHOP BOYS, this is a perfect Princess Stephanie Eurodisco record in the vein of ‘I’m Not Scared’.
 The best track on the collection, ‘Funny How’ should have been covered by GIRLS ALOUD and turned into a massive hit.

 The gorgeous synthpop gems ‘Love Is Pain’ and ‘Turn to Stone’ from Cole and co’s most recent album ‘Out of Control’ take their template from here.

 ‘Come And Get It’ is a superb album that can be appreciated on an intellectual level as well as a throwaway pop experience.
 Whether Miss Stevens is actually really singing is a moot point as each of the lead vocals on the album appear to be different; it could be any pretty poppet!

-‘Come & Get It’ is still available on Polydor Records
+‘Come & Get It’ is still available as a CD or download via Polydor Records

 Text by Chi Ming Lai